-We love the self-guided school-holiday Botanical Treasure Hunt Kit that the whole family can enjoy at Adelaide Botanic Garden.
-Simply buy the self-guided kit online, collect it from the Goodman Building by the Hackney Road entrance to the garden during office hours and then embark on an exciting treasure hunt at your own pace.
+If you prefer to go at your own pace, you might like the self-guided school-holiday Botanical Treasure Hunt Kit that the whole family can enjoy at Adelaide Botanic Garden.
+Simply buy the self-guided kit online, collect it from the Goodman Building by the Hackney Road entrance to the garden during office hours and then embark on an exciting treasure hunt.

 5. Enrol in a workshop to get your garden ready for spring and summer planting